f5/otel-weaver/docs/telemetry-schema-v1.2.0.md

     # The schema details all the metrics, logs, and spans specifically generated
     # by that instrumentation library (i.e. a dependency in this context).
     schema: # same structure as the instrumentation_library section (see above)

+# Optional section used to define a list of transformations to apply between
+# versions.
+# Presence: This section doesn't exist when the current schema is a resolved
+# schema.
+versions:
+  # Same structure as in telemetry schema v1.1.0.
 ```